The New Oil Isn’t Oil: What Tech Won’t Say Out Loud | Max Fuega™

 It Starts With a Flicker

 You probably didn’t notice it.
 The faint blink of your smart TV when the lights dimmed for a second.
-The hum of the fridge struggling as a summer brownout rippled through your city.
-But somewhere in that flicker lies a story — one not about faulty wires or bad weather, but about power itself.
+The hum of the fridge straining as a summer brownout moved through your city.
+Somewhere in that flicker is a story.
+Not about faulty wires or bad weather, but about power itself.

-Because the truth is this: the new oil isn’t oil.
+The truth is simple.
+The new oil isn’t oil.
 It’s electricity.

-And right now, the richest corporations on Earth are hoarding it.
+And right now, the richest corporations on Earth are securing more of it than anyone else.

 Who Really Owns the Light Switch

-Every few decades, humanity stumbles into a new kind of gold rush.
-We’ve mined the ground.
-We’ve mined data.
-Now, we’re mining voltage.
+Every few decades, humanity moves into a new kind of gold rush.
+We once mined the ground.
+Then we mined data.
+Now the focus has shifted to voltage.

 Priority Is the New Power